SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * add guid to recipe names and add simon's subset to git

+* don't log to file in env, only ai: add nlog.Development.config?

 * graph verifyer : don't keep returning source (cartesian product) ^ with new results, relationship and dest node are linked, so no need to search through and tighter check that rel matches dest
 * only ask for relationship types that we'll be checking for (would have to ask all parts/fields for relationships they care about)